Rohit-girish-Belagali/kanyarasi/README.md

 **Note**: ElevenLabs offers a free tier with limited characters per month.
 For production use, consider upgrading to a paid plan.

 ### 5. Run the Development Server
+run this first if using windows npm install --save-dev cross-env

+then in the package.json under scripts, dev must be changed to this "dev": "cross-env NODE_ENV=development tsx server/index.ts" after that run the server
 ```bash
 npm run dev
 ```
 The application will start on **http://localhost:5001**

 Open your browser and navigate to the URL to start using Mood.ai!